OctopusDeploy/People/Engineering.md

 - I am actively involved in the retrospective process, and I am comfortable challenging and coaching my peers.
 - I am mentoring another engineer, deliberately helping them to round out their skill set.
 - I am sharing my on-the-job learning and experiences with others so they can be more effective in their roles.

+## Engineering Manager

+> I lead groups of teams of engineers to deliver strategic engineering outcomes.
+This includes "ship a brand new idea to production", but also things like building a stable and maintainable Cloud platform, security capability, etc.

+Potentially leads more than one team, responsible for hiring/firing [TODO: needs clarification], and ultimately accountable for engineering outcomes of the team.